-The Department of Materials Science and Engineering is excited to host its first annual Scientific Art Competition!
+The Department of Materials Science and Engineering is excited to host its annual Scientific Art Competition!
 This event celebrates the intersection of science and creativity by showcasing the beauty of research images and computational renderings.
 From microscopy to modeling, participants are invited to transform their work into captivating art that highlights the innovation and discovery within materials science.

 General Rules